sara-sabr/ITStrategy/wip-tec/en/IITB_KPIs.md

 The indicator will be measured two ways:

-1. For toil in IITB Services, using ??? and measure the ratio of X over Y.
+1\.
+Toil in IITB Services

+We can measure both the service and development sides:

+For service requests (e.g. Helpdesk):

-`ratio = X / Y`
+`service ratio = service requests / service personnel`

+For the development side, there would be multiple metrics, some of them being influences by the evolution toward DevOps, e.g.:

+- `report ratio = reports generated / development personnel`
+- `release ratio = versions deployed / development personnel`
+- `test ratio = tests done / development personnel`
+- `*Other?*`

+2\.
+Toil in ESDC Services

-2. For toil in ESDC Services, using the [ESDC's Service Catalogue](https://www.canada.ca/en/employment-social-development/corporate/portfolio/service-canada/programs.html) and measure the ratio of service requests to amount of personnel.
+We can use [ESDC's Service Catalogue](https://www.canada.ca/en/employment-social-development/corporate/portfolio/service-canada/programs.html) and measure the ratio of service requests to amount of personnel.

-`ratio = service requests / service personnel`
+`service ratio = service requests / service personnel`

 ## 4. **Availability uptime of ESDC core systems**